What Is Mass Arbitration How It Works Major Players FAQ News & Updates Blog & Resources About Brian Beck Editorial Policy Get Involved →

 How do mass arbitration firms recruit thousands of claimants? +

 Leading mass arbitration firms use targeted digital advertising — paid search, social media, and display campaigns — combined with high-converting landing pages and proprietary intake software to recruit qualifying claimants.
 Keller Postman built a tech-enabled mass action infrastructure specifically for this purpose.
 Digital marketing and claimant acquisition technology is the primary competitive differentiator between firms today.
+After the 7th Circuit's 2024 Wallrich v.
+Samsung ruling, intake documentation quality is now a legal requirement — each claimant must be able to prove their arbitration agreement with the defendant.

 Is mass arbitration legal and ethical? +